 Try to provide 3-5 (no more, no less) academic references.
+These must be in the proposal, too.

 Step 2: Finding a new, interesting, and relevant research question

 2.1 In the above theoretical perspective, who do you want to talk to?